Connecting Git Repository

 - A KloudBean Application: An application created in your KloudBean account

-- SSH Key Access (for private repositories): Ability to add SSH keys to your Git provider account
+- SSH Key Access (for SSH connections): Ability to add SSH keys to your Git provider account

 Connecting Your Git Repository